khieu-dv/vievlog/README.md

 </p>

+📹 Watch the full lecture here: [👉 [YouTube video link](https://www.youtube.com/watch?v=bLqeFoANuTg)]

+💬 Don’t forget to subscribe and leave a comment if you enjoyed it — I’ll be working hard to complete the full series soon! ❤️

 ## 🚀 Features
 - ✅ Generate videos from images and audio – Perfect for sending sweet messages to someone special!